 There would be others as well but these are the main ones that I see.
 I just wanted you to know that a bankruptcy claim works the same way, regardless of the reason.

-If you’d like to talk to me about bankruptcy and where it sits with you then call me on 1300 676 998 or send me an email at email@example.com Also, save my website www.nichollsco.com.au so that you can come back and read much more, not only about bankruptcy.
+If you’d like to talk to me about bankruptcy and where it sits with you then call me on 1300 060 122 or email email@example.com.
+Also, save my website www.nichollsco.com.au so that you can come back and read much more, not only about bankruptcy.

 Sometimes there is confusion about businesses going “bankrupt”.
 Only individuals can claim bankruptcy.

-If a director has signed a personal guarantee and they later cannot honour that guarantee then this debt will be cancelled on the bankruptcy of that director, and so life can go on.
+If a director has signed a personal guarantee and they later cannot honour that guarantee then this debt will be canceled on the bankruptcy of that director, and so life can go on.